 The thought of growing your business is exciting, but the transition can be stressful without someone to guide you.
 An accountant can help you with important decisions like deciding when to rent a larger office space, buy more equipment, or hire new employees.
 They can also help determine the best time to introduce a new product or a service to your customers.
+Expert accountants can even advise on research and development tax credits when you are developing new offerings.
 With the insights these financial professionals offer, you stand a better chance of making sound business decisions.

 In the past, you often had no choice but to hire both an accountant and a bookkeeper.
 Bookkeeping was seen as too unprofitable for accounting firms to offer as a service to their clients.
 Therefore, most accountants chose to focus on high-level services such as tax and consulting.
 Many firms still operate under this assumption.

-But with the development of cloud accounting software such as Xero, this has changed for tech-savvy firms.
+But with the development of cloud accounting software solutions, this has changed for tech-savvy firms.
 Now, forward-thinking accountants can offer clients bookkeeping, tax, and everything in between.

 Not only will an online accountant make your life a whole lot easier, they will help you at every stage of your company’s development, enabling you to reach your ultimate goals.

-Interested in getting started with outsourced accounting?
-HPC is happy to chat.
-Book a free consultation today.
+Interested in getting started with Outsourced Accounting?
+Aprio Cloud is happy to set up a time to chat.

 Editors Note: This post was originally posted in April of 2016 and has been completely revamped & updated for accuracy and comprehensiveness.